IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Your analytics code can be added to your Dataverse installation in a similar fashion to how you brand it, by adding a custom HTML file containing the analytics code snippet and adding the file location to your settings.

-Popular analytics providers Google Analytics (https://www.google.com/analytics/) and Matomo (formerly "Piwik"; https://matomo.org/) have been set up to work with the Dataverse software.
+Popular analytics providers Google Analytics (https://www.google.com/analytics/) and Matomo (formerly "Piwik"; https://matomo.org/) have been set up to work with the Dataverse Software.
 Use the documentation they provide to add the analytics code to your custom HTML file.
 This allows for more control of your analytics, making it easier to customize what you prefer to track.

 Create your own ``analytics-code.html`` file using the analytics code snippet provided by Google or Matomo and place it somewhere on the server, outside the application deployment directory; for example: ``/var/www/dataverse/branding/analytics-code.html``.
 Here is an *example* of what your HTML file will look like: